 “SPEAK POETRY” Anthologies

 My campaign is an ongoing conversation where we’re given the opportunity to get to know people and the rhythm of their everyday lives.
-Human ecology is a significant feature of my projects, and aside from bringing different communities together through poetry events, I also edit a bi-annual anthology on specific themes.
+Human ecology being a significant feature of my projects, I edited two anthologies in 2019 on themes of “community” and “childhood”.